patrickmmartin/errorcodeNX/article.md

 * reliance upon checking ```what()```
 * every exception is std::runtime_error

-However, making use of _error_id_ and inheriting from one of the standard exception types such that it has the same  identity semantics is useful for the same reasons.
-There are quite a few techniques one can explore in this direction, but to pick a good example: exception class templates specialised on _error_id_ are very apt:
+However, making use of _error_id_ and inheriting from one of the standard exception types such that it has the same identity semantics is useful for the same reasons as for the using the raw value.
+As an example: exception class templates specialised on _error_id_ are very apt:

 ### Code Sample: exception template allowing exceptions with _identity_

     // we can define a simple template parameterised upon the error_id value
     // this template stores the base type and optionally some additional info if user specified
     // Note that a large chunk of the code is book keeping to keep the instance's data requirement to a minimum